 Long-lived and Intangible Assets.
 Our long-lived assets are comprised of property and equipment and an investment in a nonaffiliated entity, and our intangible assets primarily consist of patents and product rights.
 Together, these assets have a net book value of approximately \$8.0 million or 9% of our total assets at December 31, 2004.
 Our investment in a privately-held nonaffiliated company is recorded under the cost method of accounting because we do not have a controlling interest in this company nor do we have the ability to exert significant influence over the operating and financial policies of this investee company.
 Property and equipment, patents and product rights are amortized on a straight-line basis over their useful lives, which we determine based upon our estimate of the period of time over which each asset will generate revenues.
-An impairment of long-lived or intangible assets could occur whenever events or changes in circumstances indicate that the net book value of these assets may not be recoverable.
+An impairment of longlived or intangible assets could occur whenever events or changes in circumstances indicate that the net book value of these assets may not be recoverable.
 Events which could trigger an asset impairment include significant underperformance relative to expected historical or projected future operating results, significant changes in the manner of our use of an asset or in our strategy for our overall business, significant negative industry or economic trends, shortening of product life-cycles or changes in technology, and negative financial performance of the nonaffiliated investee company.
-If we believe impairment of an asset has occurred, we measure the amount of such impairment by comparing the net book value of these assets.
+If we believe impairment of an asset has occurred, we measure the amount of such impairment by comparing the net book value of the affected assets to the fair value of these assets, which is generally determined based upon the present value of the expected cash flows associated with the use of these assets.
 If the net book value exceeds the fair value of the impaired assets, we would incur an impairment expense equal to this difference.
 We currently believe the future cash flows to be received from our long-lived and intangible assets will exceed their book value and, as such, we have not recognized any impairment losses through December 31, 2004.
-Any unanticipated significant impairment in the future, however, could have a m
+Any unanticipated significant impairment in the future, however, could have a material adverse impact to our balance sheet and future operating results.